pacificpelican/vreel/README.md

 - View videos
     - Playable latest video is shown in middle of home page
-    - Twenty next most recent videos are shown in column on right
+    - Twenty next most recent videos [with year metadata > 2000] are shown in column on the left
     - Clicking on video launches /thisvideo/<video-name> page with video player
     - Each video has a perma-link